dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 $$\delta \varphi^2_\mathrm{classical} = \frac{1}{N_\mathrm{ph}} \mathrm{.}$$

 where $\varphi$ is the phase to be measured, and $N_\mathrm{ph}$ is the total number of photons passing through the interferometer.
 Here we will present a method for leveraging quantum properties to achieve phase noise performance beyond this standard quantum limit (SQL).
-We will also build and study such a quantum-enhanced interferometer in the lab.
+This will build upon the generation of NOON states as a result of single-photon interference that you will study in the lab.

 +++ {"id": "caf35967-6267-459a-a1a9-dd34fbbb1f0f"}